byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 # **Tridy**

 Tridy (pronounced "tree-dee") was formed as a response to common generalized data storage formats such as XML, JSON, or YAML that normally represent data 'as-is', meaning where an object (as a subcollection of data) is to be represented multiple times, it must also exist and be copied to the same number of locations.
-This is likely to create considerable redundancy, and while Tridy does not do away with it from the back-end (nor is it supposed to), it can at least do away with it from the front.
+This is likely to create considerable redundancy in a large number of situations where these common markdown formats would often be used, and while Tridy does not do away with it from the back-end (nor is it supposed to), it can at least do away with it from the front.

+TridyDB provides a language and software solution for working with data that is hierarchically-structured without necessitating a great deal of separation between how the data is stored versus how it is used and presented.
 Notably, it is not intended to be as a replacement for SQL or even NoSQL as a general data storage solution, as while Tridy may solve some redundancies, it is not designed to be efficient.
-This is considering that it deals directly with, if not expects nested data, and still in the end would cause this data to being duplicated, which is wildly storage-inefficient if we compare this to referencing.
+The data it manages is still duplicated redundantly in the back-end where it appears more than once, which is not the case with relational systems.
 That, of course, isn't mentioning the tons of other optimizations that so far exist in other SQL and NoSQL database systems.

-As for what it *is* for, Tridy is designed to be a lightweight tool for lightweight, though-slightly-more-heavyweight-than-usual configuration data (usually because of redundancies), and that is organized in a tree or graph-like structure.
-This data is expected to be processed into a readable output that other applications are meant to interact with directly or, if needed, through a Tridy interface.
-It is extremely modular in the sense that (non-nested) data is never coupled together, as also an upside to the at-least redundant output.
-Without that, is is also ideal for creating DAG structures, given that, at the storage level at least, no referencing means no circular references either.
-Finally, as it creates and stores data in the form of a tree, it is also at a natural advantage when it comes to integrating with a filesystem, and is easily able to input and output to one.
+As for what it *is* for, Tridy is designed to be a lightweight tool for lightweight, though-slightly-more-heavyweight-than-usual configuration data (usually because of redundancies) that happens to be organized in a tree-like/graph-like/hierarchical structure.
+This data can be processed into a markdown output that other applications are meant to interact with directly or, if needed with particular interest, through one of TridyDB's many interfaces.
+Thus, it would be appropriate also to refer to TridyDB as a "data composer" or "data compiler/transpiler", as it can act as much like a one-time standalone utility as it can a full database system.
+In addition, the fact that TridyDB coalesces particularly with markdown formats means that the advantages of these can still come naturally, whether it's their being lightweight, simplistic, easy to separate (modular), or easy to migrate.

-To summarize, Tridy's aim is viewable, portable, modular, and acceptably-redundant data defined in an irredundant format.
+To summarize, Tridy's aim is viewable, portable, modular, and acceptably-redundant, hierarchical data defined in an irredundant format.

 <br>